vtex-apps/image-protocol-example/docs/README.md

 To do that, you can set userId and imageProtocolId as params
 ![Get Info](../public/metadata/images/get-info.png)

-The endpoints used in the previous step is defined as a route in `node/index.ts`
+The endpoints used in the previous steps are defined as routes in `node/index.ts`

 ### Defining the route on _service.json_